Aspie96/blog/content/posts/free-speech.md

 Besides all recognized exceptions to it, several blunt violations of First Amendment rights occur.
 Organizations like the [Foundation for Individual Rights and Expression](https://www.thefire.org/) fight against these abuses.

+The prosecution of [WikiLeaks](https://wikileaks.org/) founder [Julian Assange](https://en.wikipedia.org/wiki/Julian_Assange) has raised serious concerns about freedom of speech and the public's right to know.
+Assange has received support from multiple [media groups](http://www.theguardian.com/media/2022/nov/28/media-groups-urge-us-drop-julian-assange-charges), [Amnesty International](https://www.amnesty.org/en/petition/julian-assange-usa-justice/), [Reporters Without Borders](https://rsf.org/en/usa-rsf-launches-dc-advocacy-week-and-mobile-rally-freeassange) and several other [organizations](https://www.eff.org/it/deeplinks/2021/10/eff-joins-press-freedom-groups-asking-us-drop-assange-extradition-efforts), as well as a large number of individuals, including whistleblower [Edward Snowden](https://twitter.com/Snowden/status/1334608745192677380), political commentator [Tucker Carlson](https://twitter.com/TuckerCarlson/status/1738328708052611148) and many other [journalists](https://speak-up-for-assange.org/).

-In the [World Press Freedom Index](https://rsf.org/index), compiled by [Reporters Without Borders](https://rsf.org/), the United States rank below several other countries, including most EU members.
+In the [World Press Freedom Index](https://rsf.org/index), compiled by RFS, the United States rank below several other countries, including most EU members.

 ### In the European Union